lolPants/BeatSaber-PlayerInfo/README.md

 Fires the `Action<string, ulong> PlayerInfoLoaded` event with `Proof` as the argument.
 **Warning:** Does not fire if the user fails the check.

+## Building this plugin
+In order to build this plugin you will need access to both the Steam and Oculus Home versions of Beat Saber.
+The project currently uses the Steam version located on the `C:\` drive of my PC.

+You need `Assembly-CSharp.dll` from the Oculus Home version, placed in a directory at the root of this repo named `.managed`.

+You also need `Assembly-CSharp-firstpass.dll` from the Steam version, referenced in the game's directory.

 ## Thanks
 |  |  |
 | - | - |